Skip to main content

 Key Takeaways

-- Alternative lenders often review bank activity, income stability, or government benefit letters instead of requiring direct deposit.
+• Lenders may verify income using bank activity, pay stubs, or benefit letters instead of direct deposit.

 What Is a Cash Advance Without Direct Deposit?